gracesmith6504/Calculate-SimpleInterest/README.md

 # Calculate-SimpleInterest

-This programm computes interest due using the simple interest formula
+This program computes interest due using the simple interest formula

 (principal amount * daily interest rate / 100 * number of days)